Provable optimal transport with transformers: The essence of depth and prompt engineering: Background

-While optimal transport involves optimization over the combinatorial set of permutation matrices, it can be relaxed to optimization over a continuous set.
-The state-of-the-art method is based on linear programming, specifically solving the following continuous convex optimization problem:
+While OT is constrained to the combinatorial set of permutation matrices, it can be relaxed to optimization over a continuous set.
+The state-of-the-art method is based on linear programming, namely

+where $C \in \R^{n\times n}$ is a cost matrix such that $C_{ij}=\|y_i - x_j\|^2$.
 Comparing the above problem with the original problem in \eqref{eq:optimal_transport}, we notice that the constraint requiring $P$ to be a permutation matrix has been relaxed to allowing $P$ to be a doubly stochastic matrix.
-Recall the solutions to linear programs lie among the extreme points of the constraint set.
-Since the extreme points of doubly stochastic matrices are permutation matrices~\citep{conte1991gradient}, the above linear program has the same solution as \eqref{eq:optimal_transport}, i.e., $P_* = \widehat{P}$.
+Recall the solutions of linear programs lie among the extreme points of the constraint set.
+Since the extreme points of doubly stochastic matrices are permutation matrices~\citep{conte1991gradient}, the above linear program has the same solution as \eqref{eq:optimal_transport}, i.e., $P^* = \widehat{P}$.

-The above linear program requires the optimization of $O(n^2)$ variables.
+The above linear program has $O(n^2)$ variables.
 Due to the quadratic growth with $n$, solving the linear program becomes computationally challenging for large $n$. \cite{cuturi2013sinkhorn} proposes a computationally efficient alternative based on regularization with entropy:

-The Lagrangian dual of the above program reduces to the optimization of $O(n)$ variables which is considerably fewer than $O(n^2)$ variables for the original linear program.
+The Lagrangian dual of the above program has only $O(n)$ variables which is considerably fewer than $O(n^2)$ variables for the original linear program.
 Introducing the dual parameters $v \in \R^n$ and $u \in \R^n$, the Lagrangian function is defined as follows:

-It is easy to check that the minimizer of $L$ with respect to $P$ is $P_{ij} = e^{\frac{-C_{ij}+v_j +u_i}{\lambda}-1}$.
+$P_{ij} = e^{\frac{-C_{ij}+v_j +u_i}{\lambda}-1}$ minimizes the Lagrangian function.
 This structure inspired the use of Sinkhorn’s fixed point iteration to find the solution of the dual problem.
-In particular, \citep{sinkhorn1967diagonal} proves that there exists a unique doubly stochastic matrix of the form $[P_{\lambda}^*]_{ij} = e^{\frac{-C_{ij}+v_i^* +u_j^*}{\lambda}-1}$ that is the solution of a simple fixed point iteration where $u^*, v^*$ are unique up to scaling factors.
-Leveraging this fundamental theorem, \cite{cuturi2013sinkhorn} proposes a fixed-point iteration that efficiently solves the dual problem.
-We will later elaborate on the fixed-point iteration and its convergence.
+In particular, \cite{sinkhorn1967diagonal} proves that there exists a unique doubly stochastic matrix of the form $[P_{\lambda}^*]_{ij} = e^{\frac{-C_{ij}+v_i^* +u_j^*}{\lambda}-1}$ that is the solution of a simple fixed-point iteration where $u^*, v^*$ are unique up to scaling factors. $[M]_{ij}$ denotes the element of the matrix $M$ located in row $i$ and column $j$.
+Leveraging this theorem, \cite{cuturi2013sinkhorn} proves Sinkhorn recurrence can efficiently find $P^*_\lambda$.